Stored Communications Act: Crispin v. Christian Audigier, Inc.

 In May 2010, a federal district court applied the SCA, for the first time, to data on social networking sites.
 The case intended to determine if the defendants could subpoena the plaintiff's electronic communications from the social media platforms Facebook, Media Temple, and MySpace.
 Buckley Crispin, the plaintiff, filed action against Christian Audigier, Christian Audigier, Inc., and their sublicensees.
 Crispin claimed that the defendants used his art in violation in which the defendants served subpoenas on the three aforementioned social media platforms.
 Crispin argued that these subpoenas sought electronic communications that ISPs do not have the authority to disclose under the SCA.
 When the judge claimed that social media platforms are not subject to the SCA, Crispin filed a motion to reconsider in the Central District of California.

 Following this, determination of ECS or RCS had to be made for Facebook, Media Temple, and Myspace.
 The courts in this case held Facebook and MySpace to be RCS providers in regard to comments and wall posts as open messages.
 Though these communications are not temporary or intermediate storage under subjection (A), the courts found that comments and wall posts are stored for purposes of backup protection.
 This means that they are covered by subsection (B) of the title.

+Snap v.
+Superior Court

+On July 23, 2024, the California Court of Appeal for the Fourth Appellate District held that the business models of Meta (owner of Facebook) and Snap Inc. (owner of Snapchat) place them beyond the coverage of the SCA because those companies' social media platforms already access and use customer information as part of their regular business operations.
+The case is currently pending before the Supreme Court of California.